Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: SAT-Based Algorithms for Selected Inconsistency Measures

-For every block, the set of formulas inside the block is satisfiable.
+For every block, the set of formulas inside it is satisfiable.
 We add $\abs{\kb} \cdot u$ constraints of the form

-The constraints represented by (SH3) model that if a formula $\varFor$ belongs to block $i$, then the corresponding formula $\varFor_{i}$ must be satisfied (within this block).
+This models that if a formula $\varFor$ belongs to block $i$, then the corresponding formula $\varFor_{i}$ must be satisfied (within this block).
 Every formula must be sorted into at least one block, meaning for all $\varFor \in \kb$, at least one $p_{\varFor,i}$ is true.
 A simple encoding for the ``at-least-one'' constraint is to add the following clauses for every $\varFor \in \kb$:

 When a value for the minimal number of satisfiable partition blocks is found, we subtract $1$ to generate the value $\ihs(\kb)$.
-If no value is found in the range, the result is $\ihs(\kb) = \infty$.
+If no value is found in the range, the result is $\infty$.

-The following result establishes that the above encoding faithfully implements the hitting set measure.
-The proof of the following theorem is given in Appendix \ref{app:proof-sat-hs}. \begin{theorem} For a given value $u$, the encoding $\sath(\kb,u)$ is satisfiable if and only if $\ihs(\kb) \leq u - 1$. $\sath(\kb,u)$ is unsatisfiable for all $u=1,\ldots,|\kb|$ if and only if $\ihs(\kb) = \infty$. \end{theorem}
+The following result establishes that the above encoding $\sath(\kb,u)$, defined by (SH1)--(SH4) (for an overview, see Encoding \ref{tab:sat-hs} in Appendix~\ref{app:proof-sat-hs}), faithfully implements $\ihs$.
+The proof of the theorem below is given in Appendix \ref{app:proof-sat-hs} as well. \begin{theorem} For a given value $u$, the encoding $\sath(\kb,u)$ is satisfiable if and only if $\ihs(\kb) \leq u - 1$. $\sath(\kb,u)$ is unsatisfiable for all $u=1,\ldots,|\kb|$ if and only if $\ihs(\kb) = \infty$. \end{theorem}